felixmuecke/express-starter/README.md

 The way the validation schemas are constructed here allows me to specify where I expect my data to be (params, body, query).

 # Testing

+When writing integration tests one question is whether to test validation also (done by Joi).
+Let's assume you test a login endpoint and have written a validation schema for it that checks that there is a (valid) email in the body and a password that meets some password criteria.
+When testing you might want to check if those validations are actually triggered.
+This can be important if e.g. a dev assumes that password can not be null when writing controller or service level code.
+On the other hand testing every single path that triggers a validation can get out of hand quickly when the validation schemas become more complex than the case described.
+I do not have a final answer for this.
+For now I tried to group all the validation tests together in one test but am still uncertain how to approach this going forward.